RTAAF C.A.R.E.S.

 Community Autism Resource, Education and Support

-1. Help families gain confidence in their ability to effectively care for and raise their child or children with autism.
+1. Helping families gain confidence in their ability to effectively care for and raise their child/children with Autism.

-2. In the first year of their child's diagnosis, families will learn about the resources that are available in the community, and they will learn how to access those resources.
+2. Educating families about the resources and supports that are available in their community and throughout Southeastern Minnesota and how to access those resources.

-3. The family will meet professional experts in the community from a variety of disciplines who are available to provie services and support.
+3. Connecting families to professional experts from a variety of disciplines who are available to provide services and support.

-5. Parents will expand their social support network by meeting other parents who share similar experiences, and are raising children with a similar diagnosis in the same age range.
+5. Encouraging and helping parents/caregivers to expand their social support network by meeting other parents, professionals, experts and self-advocates who share similar experiences, many of who have/are raising children with a similar diagnosis, often in a similar age range.

 Sample Weekly Topics:

-Learning about County Case Management Services, Medicaid, Tefra, funding, etc.
+-Learning about County Case Management Services, Medicaid, MA- Tefra, funding, etc.

 Sample Guest Speakers:

--Occupational Therapists who specialize in ASD and Sensory Processing Disorders
+-Occupational Therapist who specialize in ASD and Sensory Processing Disorders

 -Board Certified Behavior Analyst or Behavior Specialist